📝days 306-403: the frantic desert adventure (jordan, iraq, kurdistan, tĂŒrkiye & georgia)

 welcome back, dear reader.

 Before you start, I’d like to invite you to brew, and then drink, a cup of tea (or coffee, but I’m developing a love for tea as I’ve quit coffee a few weeks back to astounding positive results).
-I urge you to undertake this activity so that, for the next 10-15 minutes that you’ll spend reading this, you can smell and then taste your steaming cup of warm tea.
-I selected a Nils Frahm piece you can play as well, in case you wish for him.
+I urge you to undertake this activity so that, for the next 15-20 minutes that you’ll spend reading this, you can smell and then taste your steaming cup of warm tea.

 roads, roads, roads

-my journey through Jordan, Iraq, Kurdistan, TĂźrkiye & Georgia (this was somewhere in TĂźrkish Kurdistan)
+my journey through Jordan, Iraq, Kurdistan, TĂŒrkiye & Georgia (this was somewhere in Turkish Kurdistan)

 I’d like to highlight one particularly thoughtful response I got: (highlights are mine)